ACEsuit/mace/tests/integrations/README.md

    is absent and *fails* in the CI job that guarantees it (`MACE_REQUIRE_CAPS`, see `tests/conftest.py`).
 Runs in `nightly.yaml`.

+What the real tier can cover is bounded by the binary CI can install, and for LAMMPS that bound is sharp: conda-forge builds every CPU variant with `PKG_KOKKOS=OFF`, and `forward_exchange` — the ghost node-feature exchange every interaction layer past the first needs — exists **only** in the KOKKOS ML-IAP coupling.
+So the real tier runs a *single-layer* model, the multi-layer path stays in the contract tier (`lammps/test_mliap_exchange.py`, which also pins the actionable error the non-KOKKOS case now raises), and no bump of the `lammps` package will change that.

 ## Adding integration X

 1. Create `tests/integrations/<x>/` with contract tests (and a `_harness.py`